Compiled by the Road Trip Manitoba team

-SMITH is an upscale restaurant found downtown, conveniently located inside Inn at The Forks.
-The warm, modern atmosphere and attentive staff are sure to impress, but it’s the menu that really seals the deal; get ready for big flavours, and fresh, local ingredients.
+SMITH is an upscale restaurant found downtown, conveniently located inside the Inn at The Forks.
+The warm, modern atmosphere and attentive staff are sure to impress, but it’s the menu that really seals the deal; get ready for big flavours and fresh, local ingredients.

 Location: 800 Pembina Highway

 With a lively atmosphere and a neighbourhood pub feel, Brazen Hall is home to one of the best burgers in Winnipeg (seriously, they were voted the top choice during Winnipeg’s Le Burger Week on numerous occasions).

 For a casual yet delicious meal, sit at the bar and pair your burger with a flight of Brazen Hall’s best beers.
 If you’re lucky, you’ll catch some live music, too!